 - Pace drinks.
 A general rule of thumb is no more than one alcoholic drink per hour.

 - Accept an alcoholic drink only when it fits their drinking schedule.

 - Stick with standard drink sizes.
 It’s easier to keep track of their intake of pure alcohol.

 - Follow medical advice about drinking with any meds they’re taking.

 Promote Designated Driving.
 Designated drivers have saved tens of thousands of lives.
 Promoting designated driving is a highly successful way to reduce harm.

 Use Social Norms Marketing.
 Social norms marketing is based on a simple fact.
 Most young people think that most other young people drink, drink heavily, and drink often.
 Because they want to fit in, young people feel pressure to conform to the distorted beliefs.
 Once they discover the actual statistics on their campus, they’re empowered.
-Thus, they tend not to drink or not to drink as much and often.
+Thus, they tend not drink or not drink as much and often.
 Learn more at What is Social Norms Marketing?

 Offer college bus service.
 A regularly scheduled bus to take students from a city’s entertainment area back to campus can reduce accidents and other problems.
 Some may call this enabling.
 But it reflects a higher concern for student safety and life.

-Sell alcohol in dining halls to students 21 or older who wish to buy it.
+Sell alcohol in dining halls to students 21 or older.
 This reduces the idea that drinking in moderation is something unnatural.
 It also provides good role modeling for those who choose to drink.
 And it does so in a sociallhy conrolled environment.

 Offer non-credit alcohol appreciation course for students 21 or older.
-This helps students learn to savor alcoholic beverages and consume them slowly.
-Learning quality over quantity is imporetant in promoting harm reduction for drinking.
+This helps students learn to savor alcoholic beverages.
+And to drink them slowly.
+Learning quality over quantity is imporetant in promoting harm reduction.

 III.
 Objections to Harm Reduction for Drinking